yodadaenerys/zoomShare/recipes/sour dough bread v2/sdb - steps.rst

  * 1 cup (227g) ripe (fed) sourdough starter
  * 1 1/2 cups (340g) water, lukewarm
- * 3 cups (360g) King Arthur Unbleached All-Purpose Flou
+ * 3 cups (360g) King Arthur Unbleached All-Purpose Flouz

 **Cover and let rest at room temperature for 4 hours.**

 **Refrigerate overnight, or for about 12 hours.** The dough will have expanded in size and become more relaxed after its overnight rest.

-Add the remaining 2 cups (240g) flour and the salt.
+Add the remaining 2 cups (240g) flour and the 2 1/2 teaspoons table salt.
 Stir to thoroughly combine, then knead (by hand, or with a stand mixer equipped with the dough hook) to form a smooth dough.

 Allow the dough to rise in a covered bowl until it's light and airy, with visible gas bubbles.
 Depending on the vigor of your starter and the temperature of your kitchen, this may take **up to 5 hours** (or even longer).
 For best results, gently **deflate the dough once an hour** by turning it out onto a lightly floured or lightly greased work surface; stretching and folding the edges into the center; turning it over, then returning it to the bowl.
 Adding these folds will help strengthen the dough’s structure, and allow you to feel how it’s progressing over time.